jslicer/Murmur3/README.md

 Murmur3 hash algorithm in C#

 This small project is an implementation of the Murmur3 hash algorithm for 32-bit x86, 128-bit x86, and 128-bit x64 variants.
-All implemented classes descend from the CLR's HashAlgotithm, which should make for easy adoption.
+All implemented classes descend from [System.IO.Hashing](https://learn.microsoft.com/en-us/dotnet/api/system.io.hashing)'s [NonCryptographicHashAlgorithm](https://learn.microsoft.com/en-us/dotnet/api/system.io.hashing.noncryptographichashalgorithm), which should make for easy adoption.

 Example: